Kacman62/Moonbeam-Synthesizer/README.md

 Boards have been received.
 Still waiting on LCSC order.
 Small errors have been found in the board and have been fixed in the PCB files

+# Update 12/1

+Boards have been assembled and multiple errors have been found.
+The files will still be up, but assume they do not work.
+Nothing shorts together, but both the button matrix is broken, as well as the I2S DAC and amplifier not working.

 # Known issues
 In settings, the note played is incorrect (going to wait for boards to arrive so I can assign keys different notes)